Krhomv/Voron2.4Config/mcu_flashing_instructions.md

 ```bash
 sudo ~/katapult/scripts/flash_can.py -u d9093b323a18 -f ~/klipper/out/klipper.bin
 ```

-### Congratulations, you have now flashed your MCUs!
+### 3. Power cycle the machine again.
+Congratulations, you have now flashed your MCUs!